Moustached tinkerbird: Predation

 Suspected predators of the moustached tinkerbird include members of Viverridae and Mustelidae.
 The Great Lakes bush viper, Atheris nitschei, is one of the few forest dwelling snakes large enough to pose a threat to this African barbet.

 Habitat and distribution

 The moustached tinkerbird's range covers Kenya, Malawi, Tanzania, Uganda, and Zambia where it is resident.
-It inhabits high-altitude evergreen forests usually between 900 and 2500 meters above sea level.
-Although, it may also be found upwards of 3000 meters.
-Some individuals also dwell in the lower parts of the Usambra mountain range at an altitude of 450 meters.
+It inhabits high-altitude evergreen forests usually between 900 and 2500 m above sea level, although it may also be found upwards of 3000 m.
+Some individuals also dwell in the lower parts of the Usambra mountain range at an altitude of 450 m.
 The moustached tinkerbird primarily frequent the dense interior of secondary growth forests.
-While the moustached tinkerbird is non-migratory, some occasionally wander away from established populations to small forest patches 30–40 kilometers away.
+While the moustached tinkerbird is non-migratory, some occasionally wander away from established populations to small forest patches 30–40 km away.

 As a specialist species, it relies almost entirely on the berries to sustain itself.
 Suitable habitats must be home to 4–6 mistletoe species to efficiently provide the moustached tinkerbird mistletoe fruit year-round.